-The HRA will be responsible for the promotion of the Program within City boundaries.
+The HRA will promote the Program within City boundaries.
 The HRA will exercise care in avoiding any advertising or outreach method that may be deemed to systematically exclude potentially eligible Applicants.
 Access to Program materials will not be denied to any person for any reason.